 By the way, have a look at the Online Photoshop Classes the I provide.

 Initial Seascape Photo And Color Scheme

 I have created this photo at the Cape Solander, Kamay National Park, NSW, Australia.
 The time is well before sunrise so that there is not much light and relatively long exposure time.
-The most popular color scheme these days is either blue or blue-green.
+The most popular colour scheme these days is either blue or blue-green.
 To me, they look very depressing (however, moody).
-For this scene, I wanted something more positive and had decided to emphasize the existing colors and play around them to create a new cinematic color scheme.
+For this scene, I wanted something more positive and had decided to emphasize the existing colours and play around them to create a new cinematic colour scheme.
 The sandstone is naturally orange, and the sky is blue-ish.
-So, the final color combination is around this complementary orange-blue pair.
-The muted cinematic versions of the colors would be something like Teal Blue and Burning Sand colors.
-I figured the color names using this great little tool: Name That Color.
+So, the final colour combination is around this complementary orange-blue pair.
+The muted cinematic versions of the colours would be something like Teal Blue and Burning Sand colours.
+I figured the colour names using this great little tool: Name That Color.

 Basic settings are essential.
 They provide the general look and feel of the photo, the exposure, the highlights and the shadows.
 My settings are as follows:

 Let me explain.
 I’m pretty happy with the default White balance produced by the camera in this case.

 - White Balance.
 For sunrise shots, Auto white balance doesn’t always do a good job.

 - Exposure.
 The photo is slightly underexposed (to save the details in the sky), so I have increased the Exposure a bit.